bhaskarachalla/Lung_Cancer_pred/README.md

 ## Datasets

 We use several datasets, including both publicly available lung cancer patient data and simulated datasets.
-One of the prominent datasets used is the [LIDC-IDRI](https://wiki.cancerimagingarchive.net/display/Public/LIDC-IDRI), which provides annotated lung nodule scans.
+One of the prominent datasets used is the `lung_cancer_survey.csv`, which provides annotated lung nodule scans.

 ## Preprocessing